kammitama5/kammitama5.github.io/_posts/2021-02-10-Wednesday-February-10th.md

   also taking a stats course (who did his PhD in Anthropology, another discipline that has both a qualitative and quantitative component).
 - Today I also had an hour-long chat with my Mathematics professor, and she is not only awesome, but also very supportive.
 She's also absolutely geeky and fun, and makes me laugh.
 I love her!
-- I also attended a WiML social for organizers in which some of the members who are going on the job market gave research job talks.
-It's such a great idea and I learned a lot.
-We were allowed to give feedback (either anonymously or with our names) in a document, and also give feedback to the person directly orally, too, if we wanted.
-It's such a great idea to give PhD students as much opportunity to give presentations and speak in front of different types of audiences.
-A talk one gives for say, persons in high school is very different from say, a dissertation committee.
 - I think it's amazing and really cool that people can all use statistics but with different lenses.
 They think about analyzing data in different ways, and some models are more common than others.
 Right now, I'm right at the intersection of encryption and statistics (statistics covering the fairness and privacy aspect), and I'm really enjoying it.
 People keep telling me that it's a very interesting intersection, but it seems pretty obvious to me.
 Maybe the assumed model for thinking of it and how I think of it are different, or something?